juliocnsouzadev/puzzles_sql/analysis/european_footbal_db/subqueries/README.md

 2.
     - Create a subquery in WHERE clause that retrieves all hometeam_ID values from match with a home_goal score greater than or equal to 8.
     - Select the team_long_name and team_short_name from the team table.
 Include all values from the subquery in the main query.

+##  Subqueries in From clause

+The match table in the European Soccer Database does not contain country or team names.
+You can get this information by joining it to the country table, and use this to aggregate information, such as the number of matches played in each country.

+If you're interested in filtering data from one of these tables, you can also create a subquery from one of the tables, and then join it to an existing table in the database.
+A subquery in FROM is an effective way of answering detailed questions that requires filtering or transforming data before including it in your final results.

+1. Your goal in this exercise is to generate a subquery using the match table, and then join that subquery to the country table to calculate information about matches with 10 or more goals in total!

+    - Create the subquery to be used in the next step, which selects the country ID and match ID (id) from the match table.
+    - Filter the query for matches with greater than or equal to 10 goals.

+2.
+    - Construct a subquery that selects only matches with 10 or more total goals.
+    - Inner join the subquery onto country in the main query.
+    - Select name from country and count the id column from match.

+3.
+    - Complete the subquery inside the FROM clause.
+Select the country name from the country table, along with the date, the home goal, the away goal, and the total goals columns from the match table.
+    - Create a column in the subquery that adds home and away goals, called total_goals.
+This will be used to filter the main query.
+    - Select the country, date, home goals, and away goals in the main query.
+    - Filter the main query for games with 10 or more total goals.